-In the Public Relations Portugal website we use our own cookies (required / essential) and from third parties.
+On the Public Relations Portugal website, we use our own cookies (required or essential) and those from third parties.

-The data collected by the required (essential) cookies used and placed in the Public Relations Portugal website allow for the analysis of our digital platforms, to assure that everything is working properly.
-We use “pseudonymised” identifiers that allow to follow the user’s navigation.
-These identifiers help, in many cases, to understand the utilization behavior of the assure and improve the Public Relations Portugal’s website level of service, but do not allow for Public Relations Portugal to identify the user.
+The data collected by the required (essential) cookies used and placed on the Public Relations Portugal website allows for the analysis of our digital platforms to assure that everything is working properly.
+We use “pseudonymized” identifiers that allow us to follow the user’s navigation.
+These identifiers help, in many cases, to understand the utilization behavior of the assure and improve Public Relations Portugal’s website level of service, but they do not allow Public Relations Portugal to identify the user.

-At any time, the user may set its browser to accept or reject new cookies, as well as deactivate those previously stored at the device.
-Rejecting cookies on Public Relations Portugal website may limit or prevent access to some areas and contents or disable personalized information receiving.
+At any time, the user may set its browser to accept or reject new cookies, as well as deactivate those previously stored on the device.
+Rejecting cookies on the Public Relations Portugal website may limit or prevent access to some areas and contents or disable personalized information reception.

 What are cookies?

-A cookie is a small file in a text format placed in your computer or mobile device, through the internet browser, during a visit to a digital platform, with the purpose of storing, recovering or update data.
+A cookie is a small file in text format placed on your computer or mobile device through the internet browser during a visit to a digital platform with the purpose of storing, recovering, or updating data.

-These devices allow for the digital platform to «remember» the user actions and preferences, namely the name, chosen language, characters and other visualization definitions; avoid the name insertion each time it accesses; or the needed to reconfigure the digital platform in each visit.
+These devices allow the digital platform to “remember” the user actions and preferences, namely the name, chosen language, characters, and other visualization definitions; avoid the name insertion each time it accesses; or eliminate the need to reconfigure the digital platform in each visit.

-Most of the cookies of not retrieve information that allow the users identification and limits itself to general information gathering, such as the origins of the user that accesses the digital platform or the approximate user location.
+Most of the cookies do not retrieve information that allows the user’s identification and limit themselves to general information gathering, such as the origins of the user that accesses the digital platform or the approximate user location.